FortiGate

 end

-1. Save the modified configuration file with a different file name so as to not confuse the original file and the modified file.
+1. Save the modified configuration file with a different file name so as not to confuse the original file and the modified file.

 2. The above process is for an HA cluster that does not have the HA management interface feature enabled.
-If the HA management interface feature is enabled, ensure that the IP address of the HA management interface is changed as well as the address that is used for the secondary cluster member.
+If the HA management interface feature is enabled, ensure that the IP address of the HA management interface is changed, as well as the address that is used for the secondary cluster member.

 This can be done by first verifying the interface being used for HA management by searching for the following commands in the configuration file.